Table of Contents

 How Can I Get a Guarantee of Title Loan Approval?

 If you’re looking to obtain an auto title loan, know that there are steps you can take to improve your chances of gaining guaranteed title loan approval!

 Ensure that you have the following for a title loan:

 During the title loan repayment process, a lien is placed on the car’s title.
 In the event that a borrower cannot repay their title loan, the lien allows the car to be repossessed and sold at auction to recoup the remaining money.

 For this reason, the car is one of the main qualifying factors for a title loan.
 The car you own must be in working condition and have enough equity.
 Equity is the difference between the amount you still owe on the vehicle and the current resale value.
 If you don’t know the current value of your car, you can quickly check using an online title loan calculator.

 If you do not have a car title in your name, you will not be able to receive a title loan until you visit either a Secretary of State branch office or the Department of Motor Vehicles (DMV) to make a correction or request a copy.
 If the car title is lost, you will have to obtain a duplicate copy.
 If the car title is in someone else’s name because it’s a hand-me-down or it was a gift, you must have the current owner sign the car title so you can request a title transfer.

 For a title loan you must also have a consistent source of income that allows you to make monthly payments on time.

-Can I Get a Guarantee of a Title Loan with Bad Credit?
+Can I Get a Guarantee of Title Loan Approval with Bad Credit?